PlakarLabs/plakar/encryption/README.md

 ## Future Enhancements

-- **Support for Additional Encryption Modes**: Add support for other modes, like AES-CTR with HMAC, for cases where integrity is managed separately.
 - **Dynamic Chunk Size Configuration**: Allow users to specify the chunk size for improved control over memory and performance.
 - **Parallelizaiton**: Allow users to specify a concurrency value for parallel chunk decryption